decentralized-identity/did-jwt/README.md

 [Algorithms supported](docs/guides/index.md#algorithms-supported) | [DID Public Key Types](docs/guides/index.md#did-publickey-types) | [Claim Specification](docs/guides/index.md#claims)

-The did-JWT library allows you to sign and verify [JSON Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) using ES256K or ES256K-R algorithms.
+The did-JWT library allows you to sign and verify [JSON Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) using ES256K, ES256K-R and Ed25519 algorithms.

 Public keys are resolved using the [Decentralized ID (DID)](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) of the signing identity of the claim, which is passed as the `iss` attribute of the encoded JWT.